hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

    Where the edge becomes the separation line of front/backfacing faces.
    The silhouette can also be inverted by clicking the invert button.

-    :None: Not filtering any lines based on illumination region.
-    :Illuminated: Only selecting lines from illuminated regions.
-    :Shaded: Only selecting lines from shaded regions.
+    :Contour: Generate lines from contour.
-    :Illuminated (Enclosed Shapes):
-      Selecting lines from lit regions, and make the combination of contour, light contour and shadow lines into enclosed shapes.
+    :Silhouette: Only generate lines from the silhouette of the source objects as a whole.
+    :Individual Silhouette: Generate lines from the individual silhouettes of the source objects.

 .. _bpy.types.LineartGpencilModifier.use_crease: